 The University’s concept for a new program in music technology and entrepreneurship strikes a chord.
 “It would be very beneficial,” says Dawe-Chadwick.
 “Focusing on the modern world of music would be a power move for PSU, because it could tap into a whole different market of students who want to be the best in their craft and get the edge in the world of music.”

 The vision of PSU filling an unmet need inspires Santore.
 “Our music program is nimble enough to chart these new directions,” he says.
-“I’m looking forward to bringing some ideas back from the NAMM conference that will help us stay on our toes.”
+“Ideas from the NAMM conference will help us stay on our toes.”

 Arrival (composed by Marco Giannozzi ’21, featuring PSU Chorale, produced by Parish Dawe-Chadwick ’21)